-Since the numerical average of the mean KFC values for the four data sets included in the combined data set was 12.4 and the upper bound was 12, the impact of using an intermediate value of $K{FC}$ , specifically the DiVincenzo and Kaplan value of 5.87 kg0.3/h was explored.
-Changing only the $K{FC}$ is not realistic since the dichloromethane data effectively define total metabolism (sum of CYP and GST pathways) and there is naturally a negative correlation between the predicted CYP metabolic rate and the GST metabolic rate, required to describe this total.
-Therefore, it would be inconsistent with the dichloromethane data to increase KFC without adjusting the CYP metabolic rate downward, and likewise all other parameters.
-The distributions for all of the fitted parameters were rescaled by the ratio of the mean for DiVincenzo and Kaplan (1981) to the mean for the combined data set (e.g., the distribution for KFC was multiplied by 5.87/0.852, the ratio of the two posterior means).
-The resulting predicted upperbound (95th and 99th percentile) GST metabolism rates for a fixed level of exposure (1 μg/m inhaled concentration or 1 mg/kg/day oral exposure) in the GST-T1 +/+ population increased by more than a factor of 10.
-(For inhalation exposure the mean value also increased by over 10-fold, but for oral exposure the mean increased by only 2-fold.)
-Since the majority of metabolism occurs via the CYP pathway at these low levels, there is not a proportionate (i.e., over 10-fold) decrease in that rate, but HEC and HED calculations increased by 10-30% for the mixed GST-T1 population, depending on the route of exposure and distribution statistic compared.
-Thus the impact of this model uncertainty appears to be relatively small for the noncancer assessment, but quite large for the cancer assessment.
+Also as discussed in detail in Section 3.5.2, there appears to be inconsistency in the numerical results of David et al. (2006) for the liver GST activity (coefficient), k{fC} , between that obtained for each published data set when analyzed separately and that obtained for the combined data set.
+Since the numerical average of the mean k{fC} values for the four data sets included in the combined data set was 12.4 and the upper bound was 12, the impact of using an intermediate value of k{fC} , specifically the DiVincenzo and Kaplan value of 5.87 kg^{0.3}/hour was explored.
+Changing only the k{fC} is not realistic since the dichloromethane data effectively define total metabolism (sum of CYP and GST pathways), and there is naturally a negative correlation between the predicted CYP metabolic rate and the GST metabolic rate required to describe this total.
+Therefore, it would be inconsistent with the dichloromethane data to increase k{fC} without adjusting the CYP metabolic rate downward and likewise all other parameters.
+Therefore, for consistency, the distributions for all of the fitted parameters were rescaled by the ratio of the mean for DiVincenzo and Kaplan (1981) to the mean for the combined data set (e.g., the distribution for k{fC} was multiplied by 5.87/0.852, the ratio of the two posterior means).
+The resulting HEC and HED calculations increased by 10-30% for the mixed GST-T1 population, depending on the route of exposure and distribution statistic compared.
+Thus the impact of this model uncertainty appears to be modest for the noncancer assessment.

-The dose metric used in the models is the rate of metabolism to a putative toxic metabolite, rather than the concentration average or area under the concentration curve of the metabolite, so the model specifically fails to account for rodent-human differences in clearance or removal of the toxic metabolite.
-A scaling factor based on BW ratios, was used to account for this difference.
+The dose metric used in the models is the rate of metabolism to a putative toxic metabolite rather than an average or AUC of the metabolite concentration, so the model specifically fails to account for rodent-human differences in clearance or removal of the toxic metabolite.
+Therefore, a scaling factor based on BW ratios was used to account for this difference.

+Sensitivity analysis of rat model parameters.
 The rat model was modified and utilized in a deterministic manner.
 Data were not available to perform a hierarchical Bayesian calibration in the rat.
 Thus, uncertainties in the rat model predictions had to be assessed qualitatively.
 To address these uncertainties, a sensitivity analysis was conducted to determine which model parameters most influence the predictions for a given dose metric and exposure scenario.

 Sensitivity is a measure of the degree to which a given model output variable (i.e., dose metric) is influenced by perturbation in the value of model parameters.
-The approach implemented was a univariate analysis in which the value of an individual model parameter was perturbed by an amount $(\Delta)$ , in the forward and reverse direction (i.e., an increase and decrease from the nominal value), and the change in the output variable was determined.
+The approach implemented was a univariate analysis in which the value of an individual model parameter was perturbed by an amount (Δ) in the forward and reverse direction (i.e., an increase and decrease from the nominal value), and the change in the output variable was determined.
 Sensitivity coefficients were calculated as follows:

-7472

-$$f'(x) \approx \frac{f(x + \Delta x) - f(x)}{\Delta x} \cdot \frac{x}{f(x)}$$
+$$f'(x) \approx \frac{f(x + \Delta x) - f(x)}{\Delta x} \cdot \frac{x}{f(x)}$$ (Eq.

-(Eq.
 5-1)